event-engine/docs/docs/api/aggregates/functional_core.md

 ```

-{.alert .alert-light}
-*Full example code can be found in the "examples/ContextProvider" dir in the event-engine-docs repository on Github.*

 ## Write I/O

 Event Engine appends all yielded events to the `write model event stream`.
 You don't need to care about that.
-Read model updates are performed by projections (see "Projections" chapter) and all other Write I/O should happen in event listeners (see "Event Listeners" chapter).
+Read model updates are performed by projections (@TODO add link) or the Multi-Model-Store (@TODO add link)
+and all other Write I/O should happen in event listeners (@TODO add link).

 {.alert .alert-warning}
 Aggregate functions should NEVER perform any write operation directly but only yield events to trigger Write I/O in the outermost layer.

 ## Aggregate Lifecycle

-{.alert .alert-light}
+{.alert .alert-warning}
 If an aggregate is composed of pure functions and those functions work with immutable state only, does the aggregate have a lifecycle?

 Yes!
 An aggregate has a lifecycle.
 It is just not implemented as an object that changes internal state over time.